alan-turing-institute/alexa-room-finder/README.md

 ## Gulp

 You can also update the lambda function using gulp, which is easier and provides a neater build than the shell.
 It will also lint, then minify the code, and create build and package folders.
 To do this, first install [gulp](gulpjs.com), and the dev dependencies for the overall skill - not the lambda.
 Then just run `gulp` from the root directory, and it will fully update for you.
 Other gulp commands are `lint`, `clean`, `minify`, `move_modules`, `zip`, and `upload`.

 ## ESLint

 I generally use [ESLint](http://eslint.org/), and specifically use the [airbnb](https://github.com/airbnb/javascript) style guide.
 This is how the project is set up, and most of my code follows this style guide, with the exception of a few rules.
-You can see my lint config and change it in `package.json` if you want.
+You can see my lint config and change it in `package.json` and `eslintrc.json` if you want.

 ## Doing the account link